Automation Studio 4 brochure

 The only future-proof solution is an open solution.
 Openness allows you to work with the tools you are most comfortable using.
 It allows machines to communicate effortlessly with external systems.
 And by facilitating the reuse of existing software for future solutions, it frees up valuable time to get your product to market faster.
 Proprietary solutions, step aside.
 The future is Automation Studio 4.

 Automation Studio 4 allows PLC programming in all IEC 61131-3 languages, in CFC and C, as well as object-oriented programming in C++.
-This not only allows programmers to work in their preferred language, it also means existing code can be integrated with no added effort.
+This not only allows programmers to work in their preferred language, it also means existing code can be easily integrated.
 The availability of PLCopen function blocks such as those for motion control and safety further simplifies programming, as do connectors for integrating code generated automatically from simulation tools.

 Project files are shared exclusively in XML format, the de facto IT standard, which ensures open communication with third-party systems such as material management and production planning software.
 Further support is provided by direct access to databases via the SQL interface.